British pavilion

 The British pavilion houses Great Britain's national representation during the Venice Biennale arts festivals.

 Organization and building

-The British pavilion was designed by the architect Edwin Alfred Rickards and built in 1909 on the site of an older building, a café-restaurant constructed in 1887.
-The pavilion's design invokes 18th-century, Italianate-style, English country houses.
+The British Pavilion was designed by the architect Edwin Alfred Rickards and constructed in 1909 on the site of an earlier building, a café‑restaurant that had been built in 1887.
+Its design evokes the style of eighteenth‑century Italianate English country houses.

-Since 1937 the British Council has been responsible for the pavilion.
-Financial support for the pavilion comes from a combination of public funds, via the British Council, and private sponsors, including Burberry.
-The decision of art fair and magazine brand Frieze to sponsor the British pavilion in 2024 marks the first time that an art fair has provided funding for a national pavilion at the Biennale.
+Since 1937, the British Council has been responsible for the pavilion.
+Funding for the pavilion comes from a mixture of public money, channelled through the British Council, and private sponsorship, including support from Burberry.
+The decision by the art fair and magazine brand Frieze to sponsor the British Pavilion in 2024 represented the first occasion on which an art fair has provided financial backing for a national pavilion at the Biennale.